tpwong1990/tpwong/project/README.md

 The routes of the programmes are:
 1. '/login'

-This route is to setup the login function.
+This route setup the login function.
 Most of the routes(function) are available after login.
 The user has to input username and pw for login checking.
-The programme which compare the input with the data "table users" from "expenses.db" to verifty the login information.
+The programme which compare the input with the data in databases "expenses.db" to verifty the login information.

-2. '/registe
+2. '/register'

+This route setup the register account function.
+User can creat account by inputing the username and pw.
+System will verify the username has been used or not by comparing with the databases "expenses.db".
+System will also check if the password fulfill the requirement.